Dario36/PeReLi/README.md

 PeReLi is a Flutter App, which allows you to save multiple checklists.
 When you have checked all items of the checklist, the Button in top right corner, returns to the MainPage and unchecks all items.

-This App has been developed as part of the Hauptseminar in Wintersemester 2021/22 at the THM Mittelhessen.
+This App has been developed as part of the Hauptseminar in Wintersemester 2021/22 at the TH Mittelhessen by Dario Pläschke.

 ## How to install
 This app has been currently only released on Android.